dmilios/dirichletGPC/README.md

   - _evaluation.py_: code for the evaluation experiments.
   Used by **run_evaluation_experiment.py**

-  - _monitoring.py_: code for the evaluation experiments.
+  - _monitoring.py_: code for the monitoring experiments.
   Used by **run_monitoring_experiment.py**

   - _calibration.py_: Implementation of Platt scaling for post-hoc GPR calibration